 Notes: White Prairie Clover was first introduced to the Garden by Eloise Butler on July 12, 1910 with plants she obtained from the grounds of the Agricultural College in St. Paul.
-She listed it with the older genus name of Petalostemum (spelled that way back then); in like manner Martha Crone catalogued it on her 1951 census of plants in the Garden.
+She listed it with the older genus name of Petalostemum (spelled that way back then); she added more in 1922.
+With the same name Martha Crone catalogued it on her 1951 census of plants in the Garden.
 Martha also planted seeds in 1944 and '53, and plants in 1945 and '52.

 White Prairie Clover is native to Minnesota to all but a handful of counties in the SE and also absent in most counties of the NE Quadrant of the state.
 It has wide native distribution in the United States ranging from the states of the great plains area of the west and reaching into some areas of the Appalachians in the east.
 It is most abundant in the uplands of the true prairie.

 Varieties: Two are accepted - var. candida and var. oligophylla.
 The former is described above and has a larger range - extending into the eastern states.
 Var. ologophylla is more restricted to the states of the Great Plains.
 It has larger flowers, not so densely clustered on the spike.
 Both varieties exist in Minnesota with some overlap but var. oligophylla is only found in six counties in the western side of the state.

 Special Concern: In the wild var. ologophylla is listed on the Minnesota DNR's "Special Concern" Plant List.
 Var. candida is considered "endangered" in Tennessee.